 These have plenty of beta carotene, which your body turns into vitamin A. This vitamin is key for healthy eyesight and skin and keeps your immune system strong.

 You’d have to eat 23 cups of cooked broccoli to get as much vitamin A as you’ll find in one medium sweet potato.
 For an extra boost, choose a purple variety.
-The compounds that give it a bright color may slow down age-related changes in your brain.
+The compounds that give it a bright colour may slow down age-related changes in your brain.

 They do more than give your food flavour.
 Spices have antioxidants that help you stay healthy through the years.
 For instance:

 - Garlic helps keeps your blood vessels open.

 - Cinnamon can help lower your cholesterol and triglycerides (blood fats).